×

 How do I file a claim against a notary's bond?

 A bond is required by the State to be available in order to compensate any individual harmed as a result of a breach of duty by the notary.
-Individuals harmed can file a claim against the notaries bond for financial damage.
+Individuals harmed can file a claim against the notary's bond for financial damage.

-Claims may occur due to signatures which are forged, incomplete or otherwise defective in real estate transactions, motor vehicle transfers and cases where the validity or date of a document may be an issue.
+Claims may occur due to signatures which are forged, incomplete, or otherwise defective in real estate transactions, motor vehicle transfers, and cases where the validity or date of a document may be an issue.

-In order to file a claim against a notary bonded through our company you will need to submit the following:
+In order to file a claim against a notary bonded through our company, you will need to submit the following:

-Copy of improperly notarized document
+• Copy of the improperly notarized document

-Proof of error or fraud by notary
+• Proof of error or fraud by notary

 Please send the above information to: